Skip to content

 Using the Chat endpoint

-Below is a step-by-step tutorial on how to use the Chat endpoint in Open Agents Builder and integrate it with a React application using the Vercel AI SDK.
-We’ll cover:
+Below is a step‑by‑step tutorial on how to use the Chat endpoint in Open Agents Builder (OAB) and integrate it with a React application that uses the Vercel AI SDK.

 1. Why Use the Chat Endpoint?